bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 67°
-- Mostly Clear
+- Humid and Mostly Clear
-- 95% humidity
+- 96% humidity
-- 4 mph wind
+- 5 mph wind
-- 27% cloud cover
+- 25% cloud cover
 - 28 AQI 🟩
 - 0.18 inches of rain in the past 24 hours